 One hour or two.
 Organized and audience-specific for an unforgettable experience.
 Measured, engaging, inspirational.
 With 2 motivational leaders-Gil Schieber, Horticulturist extraordinaire, aspires see more food gardening and through this he’s become a maestro in gathering plants that influence and shape our village.
-John Garcia, a family farmer for generations, brings the “farm to the table” with
+John Garcia, a family farmer for generations, brings the “farm to the table” with enthusiasm and love for the next of kin, those up and coming young farmers.

 Guided Farm Tours